ST10336737/Rona-Municipality-link/README.md

 Press F5 or click Start Debugging.

-The HomePage will appear consisting of the Rona-Municipality link brief and "View Community Calender" button and "Report an Issue" .
+The HomePage will appear consisting of the Rona-Municipality link brief description  and "View Community Calender" button.

+"Engage Now" Button that redirects to the Category selection page which consists of 3 flashCards "Report Issues" other buttons are disabled as the feature still needs to be implemented

+Select on the active button for reporting issues

 Description (string)